-Yet, new shows that people may not truly know the impact that even the smallest of kind acts can have on another person.
+Yet, new research shows that people may not truly know the impact that even the smallest of kind acts can have on another person.
 “From giving away a cup of hot chocolate in a park to giving away a gift in the lab, those performing a random act of kindness consistently underestimated how positive their recipients would feel, thinking their act was of less value than recipients perceived it to be,” states the study, which was published in the Journal of Experimental Psychology earlier this year.

 What does this mean for us?

 This miscalculation suggests that people devalue their own actions in relation to others and may miss out on all kinds of incidental opportunities to have a positive effect on one another.
 Yet, why is there this disparity between what we think someone will feel from an act of kindness versus what they do feel?
 Why do we underestimate the impact we have on others?